-293. Answer: The causal relationship is usually assessed by the investigator.
+- 306. Answer: The causal relationship is usually assessed by the investigator.
 The sponsor can upgrade it (from unrelated to related), but cannot downgrade it.
-For SUSARs, when the sponsor disagrees with the causal relationship expressed by the investigator

-- on the IMP, the opinions of the investigator and the sponsor should be recorded in the Individual Case Safety Report (ICSR) in line with ICH E2B. - 294.
-In accordance with ICH-E2A, the definition of an AR implies at least a reasonable possibility of a causal relationship between a medicinal product and an AE.
+For SUSARs, when the sponsor disagrees with the causal relationship expressed by the investigator on the IMP, the opinions of the investigator and the sponsor should be recorded in the Individual Case Safety Report (ICSR) in line with ICH E2B37. - 307.
+In accordance with ICH-E2A38, the definition of an AR implies at least a reasonable possibility of a causal relationship between a medicinal product and an AE.
 An AR, in contrast to an AE, is characterised by the fact that a causal relationship between a medicinal product and an occurrence is suspected (see question 7.3).
 Thus in a clinical trial setting, a causal relationship to the IMP is either considered to be suspected or not for each individual AE which occurs.
 Numerous methods of causality assessment of ARs have been and are currently used worldwide.
 Therefore, the ISO ICSR standard allows the possibility to provide several results of causality assessment by using one or more methods of assessment.
 However, in all cases classifications of an AE except "not related" should be considered that there is a possible causal relationship with the IMP.
 If an investigator uses the WHO classification of causality, 'unlikely' and 'not' may be considered to be not related.
 In case of ARs assessed as 'unknown' or 'not assessed' for which the investigator cannot make a decision with regard to relatedness to the IMP the sponsor should consult the reporting investigator and encourage him/her to express an opinion.
 The causality assessment given by the investigator should not be downgraded by the sponsor.
 If the sponsor disagrees with the investigator's causality assessment, the opinion of both the investigator and the sponsor should be provided with the report.
-If (despite all efforts) the causality assessment cannot be made, these SAEs should be considered to be related to the IMP and reported as SUSARs if they are not listed as an expected SAR in the RSI.
+If (despite all efforts) the causality assessment cannot be made by the investigator, the sponsor may medically assess causality from the case report.
+In this particular case, the following applies: a) if not obviously unrelated with high level of certainty, the SAE would be regarded as SAR b) in case of uncertainty, the SAE would be regarded as possibly related.
+These SAEs should be considered to be related to the IMP and reported as SUSARs if they are not listed as an expected SAR in the RSI.
 In general, SAEs with "unknown causality" or "causality not assessed" will not be accepted to support the inclusion of expected SARs in RSI.